xmione/DiscountCodeSystem/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE and MIT License - see the LICENSE files for details.

 ## Acknowledgments